wunderio/silta/README.md

 It means "bridge" in Finnish.

 #### Can I use Silta outside of Wunder?
-Yes, there is nothing proprietary about Silta.
+Yes, our code is open.
 However, we haven't put special attention to this use case at this point.